state-alchemists/zrb/docs/concepts/runner-group-and-task.md

 runner.register(task_2) # This yield error.
 ```

-The following is also invalid because the Tasks shared the same name and were under the same group name.
+The following is also invalid because the Tasks shared the same name and were under the same Group name.

 ```python
 from zrb import runner, Group, Task